parisliahyun/loveboat/loveboat/readme.md

-#STUFF I DIDN'T QUITE GRASP FROM LAST WEEK
+#THE STUFF I NEEDED TO REVIEW FROM LAST WEEK

+##The love boat exercise was a way to get practice on some of the concepts below.

 #MIDDLE EARTH:
 * var shire = document.getElementsByTagName('article')[0];